Geographic distribution of major family lines in NE Scotland before 1855

 The Moray Lobbans: Syd Lobban’s Own Family tree has its origins, he believes, in the Speymouth area, with Urquhart parish on the west bank and Bellie on the east.
 Earliest ancestor with known birthplace is James Loban, born about 1685 in Urquhart, who married Margaret Man.
 There was both shipbuilding and trade with Europe from Speymouth, and it was therefore a place with more opportunities for merchants than most of the inland parishes.
 The tree was the only one found in the Moray parishes, except for one birth in the John1710 tree in 1813.
 In the period under consideration there were also family units in Botriphnie, Keith, Huntly and Forgue, plus two children born in each of New Spynie and Elgin.
 After 1855, the family also became more numerous in Deskford and appeared in Boyndie (1886), Turriff (1888) and Insch (1880), among others.
 This family tree has recently been linked to a Logan line (DNA update forthcoming) and the subgroup designated FT75068.

-The tree starting from John 1710 in the Rothiemay-Rathven tree, described as the Marnoch Area Lobbans, has unknown connections to the Rothiemay Area Lobbans.
-Interestingly, they tended to predominate where the Rothiemay Area Lobbans were absent, although they were both in Rothiemay and Huntly.
+The tree starting from John 1710 in the Rothiemay-Rathven tree, described as the Marnoch Lobbans, is ancestral to the Rothiemay Area Lobbans.
+Interestingly, during parish record days they tended to predominate where the Rothiemay Area Lobbans were absent, although they were both in Rothiemay and Huntly.
 This group occupied a chain of parishes from Boyndie to Inverkeithny, most numerous in Marnoch, and also pop up as the majority of births in Bellie (but there were only 4 total).

 The Turriff Lobbans is a small family tree but of interest in that it was essentially the only Lobban family in that parish and was found nowhere else.
 The earliest ancestor with a known birthplace is William 1778.
 His son Alexander 1784 m.
 Elizabeth Paterson took his large family to Michigan, USA in 1835 (see Diaspora notes).
 The genetic connection of this family is unknown.